HS Posts

 (Grades 9-10; 1 year; 1.0 credit)

-Students will be introduced to the world of theatre, film and begin to develop a basic understanding of the performance and production concepts associated with each.
+Students will be introduced to the world of theater, film and begin to develop a basic understanding of the performance and production concepts associated with each.
 The class will focus on acting as a solo performer, acting in a group ensemble, directing, scene work, and script analysis.
 Students will both individually and collectively practice verbal and written performance critiques, learning to critically examine theirs, their classmates, and professional’s theatrical and cinematic works.
 This class covers a minimum of six to a maximum of nine individual units.
 Each unit culminates with a summative assessment, usually performative in nature.
-Sample units include topics such as “Stage Combat: Fighting for the Stage,” “Acting Across Genre of Film,” “Screen Writing” and “Directing for Stage and Screen.”
+Sample units include topics such as “Stage Combat: Fighting for the Stage,” “Acting Across Genre of Film,” “Screenwriting” and “Directing for Stage and Screen.”
 All classes are conducted in a safe, encouraging and supportive environment.
-No previous theatre or film experience required.
+No previous theater or film experience required.
 Recommended prerequisite to IB Film.

 Introduction to Film Appreciation